Willistic/Willistic/README.md

 # Hi there, I'm Ouilly 👋
-With a degree in Electromechanics from the University of Burundi, I’ve always enjoyed making things for people to utilize.
+With a degree in Electromechanics, I’ve always enjoyed making things for people to utilize.
 Therefore, I joined the Integrify International Academy Full Stack Program to become a web developer.

 # Languages